£20 million boost for advanced lightweight vehicles

 - development of new componentry which will replace a number of other components or sub-systems to achieve a significant overall reduction in vehicle mass

 The competition will give funded projects the chance to fast track into applications for the next APC grant funding competitions to further develop the products and processes towards commercialisation.
 The competition opens for applications on 24 August 2015 and will be open till the 7 October 2015.
-To read the full competition brief and find out how to apply click here.

 The announcement comes as the APC last week announced that the scope of the APC’s activity that supports the development and production of low carbon propulsion technology in the UK and has now been extended to cover lightweighting projects in both vehicle structures as well as powertrain structures.
 To read the full story click here.